XinyuanWangCS/PromptAgent/README.md

 <img src="./images/Header.png" alt="Expert-level Prompting" title="Expert-level Prompting"/>
 </p>

+## News
+- May 17, 2024: Modify arguments control, use yaml file to set arguments for PromptAgent.
+- May  15, 2024: Different models (openai, palm, huggingface models) are supported by PromptAgent.
+- Jan.
+16, 2024: PromptAgent has been accepted by ICLR 2024!
+- Dec.
+17, 2023: Refined the code for ease of reading and use by users.
 # PromptAgent

 This is the official repo for "PromptAgent: Strategic Planning with Language Models Enables Expert-level Prompt Optimization".
 PromptAgent is a novel automatic prompt optimization method that autonomously crafts prompts equivalent in quality to those handcrafted by experts, i.e., expert-level prompts. [[arXiv](https://arxiv.org/abs/2310.16427)]
 <p align="center">
 <img src="./images/expert_prompt_00.jpg" alt="Expert-level Prompting" width="700" title="Expert-level Prompting"/>